project-gemmi/gemmi/docs/mol.rst

 are called *chemical components*.
 Gemmi can use three sources of knowledge about the chemical components:

-* built-in basic data about a couple hundreds of the most popular components,
+* built-in basic data about 350+ popular components,
-* the Chemical Component Dictionary maintained by the PDB (25,000+ components),
+* the Chemical Component Dictionary (CCD) maintained by the PDB (25,000+ components),
 * so-called CIF files compatible with the format of the Refmac/CCP4 monomer library.

 Built-in data
 -------------

-The built-in data is accessed through the function ``find_tabulated_residue`` and contains only minimal information about each residue, such as assigned category and one-letter code:
+The built-in data is accessed through the function ``find_tabulated_residue``.
+It contains only minimal information about each residue: assigned category, the "standard" flag (non-standard residues are marked as HETATM in the PDB, even in polymer), one-letter code and number of hydrogens:

 .. literalinclude:: code/resinfo.cpp
    :language: cpp